 Nurture connections with other writers

-There are benefits to doing NaNoWriMo beyond how many words you produce.
+There are benefits to doing NaNoWriMo or a writing bootcamp or course beyond how many words you produce.

 A major benefit is connecting with other writers.
 Holding one another accountable and sharing advice and insights is motivating in itself.